WATCH OUR SHORT FILM TO UNDERSTAND HOW BEARS & THE LOCAL COMMUNITIES ARE STRUGGLING TO CO-EXIST

 Once found abundantly in Nepal, Tibet, Bhutan, India and Baltistan (now in Pakistan), the numbers are not very promising, today.
 In fact, the Himalayan Brown Bear is now extinct in Bhutan and on the brink of extinction in the Indian sub-continent.
 It is a protected species under Schedule I of the Wildlife Protection Act of India, 1972 Under these acts, hunting or killing this critically endangered species is an offense, punishable with imprisonment of minimum three years (extendable up to seven years) and a minimum fine of Rupees Ten Thousand.

-In India, only as many as 15 or 20 Himalayan Brown Bears struggle to survive in their ever-shrinking habitat inside the Kugti and Tundah Wildlife Sanctuaries, in Himachal Pradesh.
+The global population of Himalayan Brown Bears are estimated to be less than 1000 out of which half of them are in the Indian Himalaya.
+In India, Himalayan Brown Bears struggle to survive in their ever-shrinking habitat inside the Kugti and Tundah Wildlife Sanctuaries, in Himachal Pradesh.
 There have been sightings in parts of Kashmir and Kargil district, along the Line of Control between India and Pakistan.
 However, in these areas, constant human intervention has led to a rapid decline in their natural habitat, especially in the Tiger Hill and Tololing ranges of Drass, due to the Indo-Pak conflict and the shifting borders thereof.

 A family of bears scavenging on a horse carcass near a village in Drass